rdelgadov/ArDrone/README.md

 # ArDrone
 This is a basic tutorial to use a Parrot ArDrone 2.0 (from now Drone) with Pharo and LRP.
-You need a basic level about Pharo to undestand some instructions.
+These instructions require a basic understanding of Pharo.

 ### Pharo image
 To start using the Drone with Pharo and LRP, you need to download a clean image from the [download](https://pharo.org/web/download) page of Pharo.

 ### Installation
-* After download the image of Pharo, you need to install the LRP in your image, do-it-and-go the following script in a playground window:
+* After downloading the image of Pharo, you need to install the LRP in your image, do-it-and-go the following script in a playground window:

   ```pharo
   Gofer it